As a Workmen’s Circle School, our mission and history are linked to a struggle for social and economic justice for all.

 As they study the biblical story of Creation, they explore Jewish views on the environment, and add their voices to ideas for positive change.
 As they learn of the history of Jewish oppression, they begin to understand the dehumanizing effects of prejudice, and build empathy with those who are oppressed today.

+Parent programs feature speakers, films, and discussions on progressive themes that draw from the work of activists and scholars within our community.
 Our active listserv offers a forum for parents and community members to exchange views on political, economic, and social issues, both Jewish and non-Jewish.

 We welcome multiple voices on all issues, and foster a safe space for impassioned, respectful debate.